-State has the meaning given in sec-tion 462 of the McKinney Act (42 U.S.C.
+State has the meaning given in section 462 of the McKinney Act (42 U.S.C.
 11403g).

-Supportive service provider, or service provider, means a person or organiza-tion licensed or otherwise qualified to provide supportive services, either for profit or not for profit.
+Supportive service provider, or service provider, means a person or organization licensed or otherwise qualified to provide supportive services, either for profit or not for profit.

-Supportive services means assistance that
+Supportive services means assistance that-

-(1) Addresses the special needs of eli-(1) Addresses and gible persons; and (2) Provides appropriate services or assists such persons in obtaining ap-propriate services, including health care, mental health treatment, alcohol and other substance abuse services, child care services, case management services, counseling, supervision, education, job training, and other services essential for achieving and maintaining independent living.
+(1) Addresses the special needs of eligible persons; and

+(2) Provides appropriate services or assists such persons in obtaining appropriate services, including health care, mental health treatment, alcohol and other substance abuse services, child care services, case management services, counseling, supervision, education, job training, and other services essential for achieving and maintaining independent living.